About Us

 Working with us

-Love - "love your neighbour as yourself" (Mark 12:30-31).
-God's instruction is that as he loves use are to replicate this love to overflow to everyone, regardless of who they are of their limitation.
-Serving the community is one way to show love.
+God's instruction is that as he loves us, we are to replicate this love to overflow to everyone, regardless of who they are or their limitations.
+Serving the community is one way we share this love.
+We believe that every individual is special in God’s eyes.